64bit/async-openai/async-openai/README.md

 ## Realtime API

 Only types for Realtime API are implemented, and can be enabled with feature flag `realtime`.
-These types were written before OpenAI released official specs.

 ## Image Generation Example